Trump 'Terrified' As '40 Years Of Deceit Come Home To Torment Him,' Author Of Donald Trump Biography Says

 “This is 40 years of deceit coming home to torment him,” D’Antonio told the site.

-Another former “high-ranking Trump associate” who did not allow his name to be used in the Politico article told writer Michael Kruse that the reason Trump now faces betrayal from Cohen is that he simply did not return Cohen’s loyalty.
+Another former “high-ranking Trump associate,” who did not allow his name to be used in the Politico article, told writer Michael Kruse that the reason Trump now faces betrayal from Cohen is that he simply did not return Cohen’s loyalty.

 “Cohen did not only want to salvage something after being cast adrift and savaged by Trump, but he undoubtedly wanted to give Trump a taste of his own medicine,” the former Trump associate said.

-As The Inquisitr reported on Wednesday, those close to Trump now fear that he may commit some sort of irrational act as a way to defend himself from the legal net now tightening around him.
+As the Inquisitr reported on Wednesday, those close to Trump now fear that he may commit some sort of irrational act as a way to defend himself from the legal net now tightening around him.

-“People who have known Mr. Trump for years pointed out that he has never been as cornered — or as isolated — as he is right now, and that he is at his most dangerous when he feels backed against the wall,” a report by The New York Times said.
+“People who have known Mr. Trump for years pointed out that he has never been as cornered — or as isolated — as he is right now, and that he is at his most dangerous when he feels backed against the wall,” a report by the New York Times said.